Consistent and Invariant Generalization Learning for Short-video Misinformation Detection: Experiments

 Also, we compare with the recent SOTA short-video misinformation detection methods (such as FakingRecipe, SV-FEND, and OpEvFake).
 DOCTOR surpasses other models in terms of accuracy in domain generalization tests in the FakeSV and FakeTT datasets, reaching an average of 3\% \textasciitilde 4\% and effectively demonstrating the domain generalization ability of the DOCTOR model.

 Finally, we conducted an ablation study on two key components of DOCTOR, Diffusion and Distillation, and found that the accuracy rate decreased.
 This indicates that these two components have an indispensable and effective synergy in the overall DOCTOR.
-They work together to provide key support for domain generalization.

-Overall, DOCTOR outperforms other state-of-the-art methods in domain generalization for the following reasons: 1) DOCTOR designs interpolation knowledge distillation to solve the problem of modal competition caused by the need to make full use of multi-modal information when misinformation in different fields tends to be forged in different modalities.
-2) DOCTOR is designed to diffuse comprehensive modal information, which effectively solves the problem of domain biases between different domains during domain collaboration.
-These designs fully improve the domain generalization ability of short-video misinformation detection.